shanegrueling/Ether/README.md

 * Profiling in Ether.profiler (Thanks to [victorporof](https://github.com/victorporof) for his basis to start from)
 * A log function with channel support in Ether.debug.console

-##How do i use this awesome toolset?
+##How do I use this awesome toolset?

 Nothing easier than this.
 Just add to your HTML file the line `<script src="PATH/TO/ether.js" data-main="RELATIVE/PATH/TO/SCRIPT.js">` and take care that it is the first `<script>`-Tag in the document.